TheVikkodamus/DETHKrawl-GB/docs/playtest/adventures;/dungeons/tower_of_the_ black_pearl.md

 #### Monster Encounter in Area 1-1
 - [Pirate Ruffian](#pirate-ruffian)

+  > This is the perfect opportunity to try out the leader and minnions rule.
+  > Swarm Rules

+- Surrounded by 3+ attackers?
+Roll **one defense test**.
+- Increase DR by +1 per attacker beyond the first.
+  > Ex: 3 attackers = DR14

+- Fail = normal damage +1 per extra attacker
+- Swarming enemies may have **reduced HP** (e.g., 2 HP per minion)
+- Killing a minion drops DR by 1 (to a min of 12)

 #### Puzzle Area 1-1
 - **Entry**: Trace glyph to open.
 - Or: DR15 AGI to pick, DR20 STR to bash.